nogay1/MP3-DOM/README.md

    Handles all the `click` events inside the player element
 -  ### set song:
    Sets the currents song - updates the display.
+-  ### tick:
+   Internal function for updation the time bar.

 ## [Original Assignment](./original_task.md)